-• Quarter and final grades are reported on a numerical basis as percentages.

-• A passing numerical average of a minimum of 60% is required to pass and receive credit for a course. • No grade of lower than 40% can be reported on quarter grades, however, progress reports and midterms can show averages lower than 40%.

-• Quarter grades will comprise 90% of a student's overall grade and summative assessments (Semester Exam) will comprise the additional 10% of a student's overall grade.
-All students will receive credit by the semester for semester and year-long courses. • An incomplete may be temporarily assigned to a student who, for good reason, has not completed the required work for a given grading period.

-• After a reasonable length of time, and upon the satisfactory completion of the work, the incomplete will be changed to the numerical grade earned.
-If the student does not complete the work successfully, the incomplete becomes the numeric grade earned.

-• A final grade of incomplete will be given to a student who has not completed or attempted to complete the minimum requirements of the final grading period of the semester, and who provides no reasonable explanation for doing so. • Parents are notified when there is a likelihood that a final incomplete will be given.
+- Quarter and final grades are reported on a numerical basis as percentages. - A passing numerical average of a minimum of 60% is required to pass and receive credit for a course. - No quarter grade lower than 50% will be entered on the student report card for the first or third quarter.
+The report card grade for the second and fourth quarter should reflect the actual grade earned and may be lower than 50%. - Quarter grades will comprise 90% of a student's overall grade and summative assessments (Semester Exam) will comprise the additional 10% of a student's overall grade.
+All students will receive credit by the semester for semester and year-long courses.
+An incomplete may be temporarily assigned to a student who, for good reason, has not completed the required work for a given grading period. - After a reasonable length of time, and upon the satisfactory completion of the work, the incomplete will be changed to the numerical grade earned.
+If the student does not complete the work successfully, the incomplete becomes the numeric grade earned. - A final grade of incomplete will be given to a student who has not completed or attempted to complete the minimum requirements of the final grading period of the semester, and who provides no reasonable explanation for doing so.
+Parents are notified when there is a likelihood that a final incomplete will be given.
 When the final incomplete is given, the teacher gives the principal a general list of what work has been missed, and the reason for issuing the final incomplete.
 Final determination of incomplete status is at the determination of the building principal.
 This information is included in the student's permanent record.
 No makeup privileges are allowed; the student loses semester credit in that course.